Founders of Absolute Poker

 The Sigma Alpha Epsilon Fraternity

-Scott Tom and Garin Gustafson were already keen poker players and it is believed that they were watching the fledgling online gambling industry develop with interest.
+Scott Tom and Garin Gustafson were already keen poker players and it’s believed they were watching the fledgling online gambling industry develop with interest.
 Seeing what the early sites had to offer, they believed they could do better.
 Together with their friends they decided to create their own poker site, Absolute Poker.
 Their initial success was probably well beyond their wildest dreams as the site began to make serious money.

 Scott Tom and Phil Tom

 Scott Tom is generally considered to have been the driving force behind the launch of Absolute Poker.
 Along with the others, he moved to the gambling friendly region of Costa Rica and it was there that their new company was formed.
 According to a number of reports his father, Phil Tom, a portfolio manager by trade, provided some of the required financial backing.